wistia/wistia-open-docs/_posts/data-api.md

 height  <br>(if available) | The height of this specific asset, if applicable. fileSize          | The size of the asset file that's referenced by url, measured in bytes. contentType       | The asset's content type. type              | The internal type of the asset, describing how the asset should be used.
-Valid values are “OriginalFile”, “FlashVideoFile”, “Mp4VideoFile”, “IPhoneVideoFile”, “StillImageFile”, “SwfFile”, “Mp3AudioFile”, and “LargeImageFile”.
+Values can include “OriginalFile”, “FlashVideoFile”, "MdFlashVideoFile", "HdFlashVideoFile", “Mp4VideoFile”, "MdMp4VideoFile", "HdMp4VideoFile", “IPhoneVideoFile”, “StillImageFile”, “SwfFile”, “Mp3AudioFile”, and “LargeImageFile”.

 #### Example JSON Response